 Big Sky Montana is a vibrant, unincorporated community in southwest Montana, between Bozeman and West Yellowstone, Montana – 2022

-(Big Sky Montana: Population ~ 2500; Latitude 45.285, Longitude 111.368, Elevation ~6,200’)
+Big Sky Montana: Population ~ 3500; Latitude 45.285, Longitude 111.368, Elevation ~6,200’

 Chet Huntley, born in Cardwell, Montana, Huntley attended Montana State University (Montana State College back then) for a time.
-His career began at Seattle’s KIRO AM, moving to other northwest stations before switching to CBS Radio in 1939, ABC Radio in 1951, NBC Radio in 1955, and NBC television in 1956.
+His career began at Seattle’s KIRO AM.
+He then moved to other northwest stations before switching to CBS Radio in 1939, ABC Radio in 1951, NBC Radio in 1955, and NBC television in 1956.
 He retired from NBC television in 1970.